braden-holgate/show-me-the-money/README.md

   * I want to register for the App under my name, and state my hourly wage
   * I want to start a new meeting, and add all the meeting members.
 (MVP: Add member names and wages manually)
   * I want to start my created meeting, and see a ($) cost tracker display the current meeting cost every second
-  * I want to be able to save a meeting's cost, attendess, duration and date/time when it is finished for later viewing
+  * I want to be able to save a meeting's cost, attendees, duration and date/time when it is finished for later viewing
   * I want to be able to view previous meetings in date/time order, and see more information about a past meeting.
   * I want to see a graph of meeting costs over time

 ### Stretch
   * I want to be able to select existing users of the App as meeting attendees, so that our wages don't have to be shown / inputted manually.
 If a meeting attendee doesn't have an account, I want to be able to manually add them to the App.
-  * I want to set a Maximum Cost an Maximum Duration for my Meeting, and see colourised progress bar displaying both a these
+  * I want to set a Maximum Cost an Maximum Duration for my Meeting, and see colourised progress bar displaying both of these
   * I want to be able to state my yearly salary rather than hourly rate as an option on register
-  * I want to be able to view all meetings that I am an attenee for, and I want information about my meetings to not be visible to all users of the app.
+  * I want to be able to view all meetings that I am an attendee for, and I want information about my meetings to not be visible to all users of the app.
   * I want to create a group of regular attendees for my meeting group to make setting up my meeting easier.
   * I want to be able to write notes or summaries for meetings upon saving them.